 Exclusionary Time Out means the removal of a child/youth from a situation where positive reinforcement is available to an area where it is not, contingent on the occurrence of a specific behavior.
 This means a room used solely for the purpose of time out and where exiting the area is prevented.
-This procedure is prohibited.
+This procedure is considered highly restrictive and is permitted only with the specific written approval of the Division Director.